dfkaye/dfkaye-blog/content/demos/alert-dialog-generator/index.md

   });
 ```

-Use it in the console on this page right now:
+2. Use it in the developer console on this page right now:

 ```js
 var response = await window.prompt(